-- a.
-Color: Navy (some schools will add plaid) - b.
+a.
+Color: Navy (some schools will add plaid)

+b.
 Length: The skirt hem may be no higher than just above the knee, both in front and in back.
 Skirt hem should be within two inches of the ground when properly adjusted at the waist and kneeling on a level surface and may be longer if desired.
-Skirts must be worn at the waist - c.
-Dark spandex tight-fitting shorts must be worn under the skirt - d.
-Vendor: Dennis Uniforms or Anton Uniforms
+Skirts must be worn at the waist c.
+Dark spandex tight-fitting shorts must be worn under the skirt a.
+Color: The shoes should be solid black b.
+No colors on the shoes or soles c.
+No neon or bright colored shoe laces d.
+Style: Athletic (tennis, Keds) shoes.